Forms and levels of material reception conditions

 Different forms of material reception conditions exist in the law.
 They include accommodation in reception centres and a financial allowance.
 This section will refer to the forms and levels of financial assistance available to asylum seekers.

-The law excludes asylum seekers from the granting of all family-related welfare benefits as the asylum claim certificate provided to asylum seekers is not listed in the residence permits that makes one eligible to these benefits.[1]
+The law excludes asylum seekers from receiving all family-related welfare benefits as the asylum claim certificate provided to asylum seekers is not listed in the residence permits that makes one eligible to these benefits.[1]
 Asylum seekers are also not eligible to receive the social welfare allowance, the so-called Active Solidarity Income (RSA), granted to individuals over 25 years old who do not have resources or have very low incomes.

 The allowance for asylum seekers (allocation pour demandeur d’asile, ADA)[2] is granted to asylum seekers above 18 years old,[3] who accept material conditions proposed by OFII and remain eligible for reception conditions.
 Only one allowance per household is allowed.[4]
 The payment of the allocation ends at the end of the month of the decision ending the right to remain on the territory.[5]